amponce/tubebuddy-twitter-feed-prototype/README.md

 1. `npm run api` The JSON Server is configured to run locally on port:3004 in package.json
-2. In new terminal window `npm start` the app loads data from http://localhost:3004/Twitter
+2. In new terminal window `npm start` (the will load with data from  http://localhost:3004/Twitter)
-3. The data is configured to use faker.js and attributes can be modified inside of server/server.js
+3. The json data is configured using [Faker.js](https://github.com/marak/Faker.js/) and attributes can be modified inside of `server/server.js`

 #### The Easy Way (Optional)